aishwarya-1999/SQL_Projects/README.md

-# SQL_Projects
+# 8_Weeks_SQL_Challenge

-This folder is exclusively contains Danny Ma's 8 Week SQL Challenges.
+This folder is exclusively contains Danny Ma's 8 Week SQL Challenges from this website https://8weeksqlchallenge.com/